 In this Thrive Ultimatum review, I’ll show you exactly how to deploy timed-offers on your website, and create campaigns that dramatically increase sales.

 Let’s get started:

 What is Thrive Ultimatum?

-Thrive Ultimatum bills itself as the ultimate urgency marketing tool for WordPress.
+Thrive Ultimatum is the ultimate urgency marketing tool for WordPress.

 Its key goal is to create a sense of urgency on your landing pages and website that drives people to do what you want them to – which is to convert.

 With this plugin, you can take advantage of various types of timed-offers, including:

 What’s more, you can lockdown campaigns to display only to people who have access to your offer.
 Plus, it has the power to ensure any countdowns stay true to the user even if they switch out to another device.

 Couple this with effortless drag and drop design and detailed tutorials built right into the plugin, your campaigns could be converting in no time at all.